 Spend a day at Zoomarine

 one of the biggest attractions on Algarve.
 It is both a theme park, Aquarium and there are water shows with dolphins, seals and sea lions to entertain all ages.
-It is on the EN125 at Guia. www.zoomarine.com .
-Tel: 00 351 289 560 300.
+Located on the the EN125 at Guia. www.zoomarine.com

 The Algarve is a stop off point for migrating birds and as such is a haven for birdwatchers.
-One of the most important sites is the Parque Nacional do Ria Formosa, close to Faro and the wetlands are considered to be amongst the most important in Europe in terms of birdlife.
+One of the most important sites is the Parque Natural da Ria Formosa, stretching east from Faro these wetlands and lagoons are considered to be amongst the most important in Europe in terms of birdlife.
 Amongst the species that have been spotted are white stork, flamingo, hoopoe, stone curlew, Caspian Tern, Iberian Chiffchaff..

 Alte is a popular village with white washed houses and narrow cobbled streets.
 Explore the charming little shops and then relax in the shade with a picnic by the Fontes and have a refreshing swim in the freshwater pool.

 is renowned for the number of restaurants famous for serving the typical Algarvean dish of chicken piri piri.
 Naturally, they all claim to be the best but you can be assured that they are all very good and represent excellent value for money.

 This international sand sculpture festival is usually held between May and October.
 Reportedly the biggest sand city in the world, this fascinating and spectacle will amaze all members of the family!
 There are sand sculpture activities for children and it is illuminated by night.
 Located on the EN125 between Porches and Lagoa, opposite the Noel International School.